replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Improvements {#improvements-1-107-8}
-* Addresses the false positive CVEs with critical severity in the `kotsadm` image which stemmed from the Dex Go library.
+* Resolves the false positive CVEs with critical severity in the `kotsadm` image which stemmed from the Dex Go library.

 ## 1.107.7